MASTIX

 Full Auditability

 Because outputs, drivers, and assumptions share one engine, the path from result back to input remains visible.
-That makes review and model-governance discussions about the calculation itself, not a black-box report.
+That gives ALCO, model governance, and audit teams something they can review and challenge directly, rather than a black-box report that has to be defended after the fact.

 For readers who want more technical detail, these are the best next steps.